Defense

 This work is done in close cooperation with the army drone operator, as it will affect the flight plan.
 It will guide the choice of the drone platform (fixed-wing, multirotor, tethered drone) the type of sensor, the flight plan, the sensor routines, and required personnel.
 The optimal arrangement is to have both the pilots and the operator working in the same location, enabling seamless communication between them.

-Tactical Skills needed to operate a tactical drone sensor
+Skills needed to operate tactical drones sensor

-Operating the camera on a tactical drone demands a set of tactical skills and competencies from the sensor operator.
+Operating the camera on tactical drones demands a set of tactical skills and competencies from the sensor operator.
 To effectively fulfill its role, the operator must comprehend the specific contribution the drone makes towards achieving the missions’ objectives.
 Thinking tactically and being capable of swiftly adapting to dynamic and evolving situations are essential attributes for a sensor operator.

 Map and geolocation knowledge